 The curriculum is already done for you.
 Training videos abound in your online resource center.
 Mentor teachers provide regular free workshops.
 There's a Canadian support team for day-time needs and a Chinese support team to provide around-the-clock coverage.
 This is a huge operation!

 VIPKid is not going for a specific look.
 Their teachers are diverse in every way.

 They are looking for a specific teaching style.
-When I first posted about VIPKid, I described the teaching style as over the top, song & dance.
-But that wasn't accurate.
 YouTube videos of audition tapes might make you think they're looking for theatrics, but calm, clear, and intentional are more important than singing in tune or jazz hands.

 So what's the bad?

 1. The interview process is grueling!
 The entire hiring process takes about a week -- so next week, at this time, you could be teaching! -- but it's an intense learning curve.
 Here's an overview of the process: